 The instructors at Fairfax Jiu Jitsu are highly experienced in Brazilian Jiu Jitsu (BJJ), no-gi submission grappling, Judo, wrestling, boxing, Muay Thai, Mixed Martial Arts (MMA) and Capoeira.
 Our professional training staff bring passion, experience, and expertise to make sure students develop concrete skills, reach their goals and their true potential.
 FJJ’s instructors have over 100 years of collective martial art and combat sports experience.
-For competition, fitness, or fun, let us start training you today!
+For competition, self-defense, fitness, or fun, become a part of Team FJJ today!

 Mark was raised an Army Brat and lived all over the United States.
 He began his Martial Arts training at the age of 8, studying Tae Kwon Do while living in Honolulu, Hawaii.
 While serving in the U.S Army his interest in Martial Arts was revived after watching Royce Gracie defeat much larger opponents in the Ultimate Fighting Championships.
 Mark began training in Brazilian Jiu Jitsu in 1999 and earned his Black Belt in 2007.